0xFEEDC0DE64/DbZeiterfassung/README.md

 # DbZeiterfassung
-DbZeiterfassung git module for use in DbSoftware (https://github.com/0xFEEDC0DE64/DbSoftware)
+Time tracking tool for work with plugin support

-# Building from source
+## Building from source
+This project can only be built as part of the project structure [DbSoftware](https://github.com/0xFEEDC0DE64/DbSoftware)

 ```Shell
 git clone https://github.com/0xFEEDC0DE64/DbSoftware.git
 cd DbSoftware